CLI/TUI Tools I Have My Eyes on

 This is not an article but rather a list of the software/tools I have found interesting either from feature aspect or design.
 These software are under my radar and are listed here as a shortlist for my own future reference and potentially introduce them to those who checkout my website.

-The software here will not contain Emacs or Neovim, nor it will contain ohmyzsh type of project, although I find them super interesting.
+The software here will not contain Emacs or Neovim, nor it will contain ohmyzsh type of project, although I find them super interesting and extremely useful.
 This list will also potentially gets updated gradually.
 Therefore, if you are interested, visit this page every now and then to see the updates.

 GNU Utils alternative